Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Honey, I don't know.
 You were in the worst health I've seen you after the incident with the Codex.
 He's linked to what you experienced and what we were talking about while you recovered.
 You might be protecting a murderer."
 Barris told her.

 "No!
 Honey!
 I'm not.
 He's innocent and I know it!
 He was set up by men like them.
 They've taken the towns around the colony under their control!
 They're trying to gain control of everything.
 They're buying people into going along with it, freeing them of their past mistakes by putting them upon those who don't go along with it.
 Believe me honey!
-I don't think that many people know what is really going on, and most are just jumping on board to avoid falling victim."
+I don't think that many people know what is really going on, and most are just jumping on board to save their own skins."
 Mila explained as best as she could.

 "Do you remember the book on my shelf at home, the one with the photo pictorial taken from the paintings that were used to signal others of an impending threat to their city, one that they couldn't speak of at that time?"
 Mila asked Barris remembering when they'd sat together on their sofa nuzzled up, reading the book together.